UKHomeOffice/hocs-txa-document-extractor/README.md

 ### Integration Tests
-The application integration tests do require some containerised infrastructure to be running:
+The application integration tests do require some containerised infrastructure to be running.
 1. A postgres database
 2. 2 x S3 buckets
 3. (and soon also) A Kafka cluster

-This infrastructure can be spun up with a `docker compose up`.
+This infrastructure can be spun up using the hocs-ci-infrastructure submodule with a `docker compose -f ./ci/docker-compose.yml up localstack postgres`.

 The integration tests (located in `src/integration-test/`) can then be executed through your IDE.